ReactiveX/RxSwift/Documentation/GettingStarted.md

     // ....
 ```

-Every time you do this, somebody will probably write this code somewhere
+Every time you do this, somebody will probably write this code somewhere:

 ```swift
   kittens